CyberDexa/AiGrowth_Manager/README.md

 ## ✨ Features

-### 🎯 AI Strategy Generation
+### 🎯 AI Strategy Generation *(Coming Soon)*
-Generate complete 12-week marketing strategies tailored to your business.
-Our AI analyzes your industry, target audience, and goals to create actionable growth plans with content pillars and tactics.
+Our AI will analyze your business and create a custom 12-week marketing strategy with content pillars, target audiences, and growth tactics tailored to your industry and goals.

-**Key Capabilities:**
+**Planned Capabilities:**
 - Industry-specific strategy templates
 - Competitive analysis insights
 - Target audience profiling